sherpaurgen/perfTuning/README.md

 we also see ksys_read() is called.
 This function is responsible for retrieving the struct fd that corresponds with the file descriptor passed in by the user.
 The struct fd structure contains the struct file_operations structure within it.

 ![fg2.png](https://github.com/sherpaurgen/perfTuning/blob/main/fg2.png "fg2.png")

-(image is png instead of SVG as we cannot view svg in github but i think the point is comprehensible)
+(image is png instead of SVG as we cannot view svg in github but i think the point is pretty comprehensible)

 `sock_read_iter` is fired when receiving a message on a socket By looking at the graph we can conclude that the cpu usage by main programme is spent mostly on reading data from the connection.